Aldo Garòsci: Final years and intensifying anti-communism

 During the later 1960s Aldo Garòsci withdrew progressively from much of his public activism.
-He nevertheless emerged in 1966 to promote a manifesto "of intellectuals" in favour of political unification among socialist parties.
-His own record reflected the fractiousness f socialist politics in Italy since the war.
-In 1947, as the PdA fell apart, he had joined the short-lived "Unione dei socialisti" and then, following the break-up of the Socialist Party later that year, became a founder member of Giuseppe Saragat's Democratic Socialist Party.
-However, this party gained little traction with voters and in 1953 he fell out with Saragat over the party's position on the infamous so-called "Fraud Law" (" legge truffa").
-Several parties were fractured at this time, and he now joined the short-lived "Unità Popolare" / UP party, alongside Tristano Codignola, Piero Calamandrei and Paolo Battino Vittorelli.
-After this his own party membership seems to have reverted to the Socialist Party.
-In 1966 he was himself able to join the more broadly based "Unified Socialist Party" ("Partito Socialista Unificato"), taking a position in 1969 as editorial director at L'Umanità, the party's daily newspaper.
-Changes in the political composition of the paper's management team forced his resignation in 1972, however.
+He nevertheless emerged in 1966 to promote a manifesto of intellectuals in favour of political unification among socialist parties.
+That year he joined the more broadly based Unified Socialist Party (Partito Socialista Unificato; PSU), a merger of the PSDI and PSI, which subsequently separated again following disappointing results at the 1968 general election.
+Garosci returned to the PSDI, and in 1969 became editorial director at L'Umanità, the party's daily newspaper.
+Changes in the political composition of the paper's management team forced his resignation in 1972.

 Since the 1920s Garòsci had made no secret of his misgivings concerning the democratic and liberal credentials of the Italian Communist Party.
 The 1968 student protests, to which he was always hostile, triggered a hardening of his approach.
 Stalinist developments in tyranny, most of which he had experienced from the distanced perspective of exile in Paris and then New York, had triggered incomprehension and mistrust across the political left in western Europe as knowledge of the purges and the camps had seeped across to the west.
 The clandestine elements of the Hitler-Stalin non-aggression pact of 1939 became apparent only slowly, but there could be nothing clandestine about the Soviet take-over in central Europe after 1945.
-Elsewhere in western Europe, notably in West Germany, those awarenesses served to marginalise the Communist Party, but the Italian Communist Party continued to win between 20% and 30% of the popular vote in general elections through the 1960s, 70s and 80s.
-Throughout the period, disagreement and unclarity persisted over the extent to which the party should be viewed as no more than a shameless proxy for still unfulfilled Soviet imperial ambitions, and how far it should be applauded for the relative efficiency and absence of flagrant corruption evident in many municipal councils controlled by a democratically elected communist council.
+Elsewhere in western Europe, notably in West Germany, such awareness served to marginalise communism, but the PCI continued to win between 20% and 34% of the popular vote in general elections through the 1960s, '70s and '80s.
+Throughout the period, disagreement and unclarity persisted over the extent to which the PCI should be viewed as no more than a shameless proxy for still unfulfilled Soviet imperial ambitions, and how far it should be applauded for the relative efficiency and absence of flagrant corruption evident in many non-communist controlled municipal councils.
 During the 1970s Garòsci emerged as an uncompromising battling anti-communist, lining up with liberal-conservative elements in the process.
 His contributions began to appear in Indro Montanelli's Il Giornale.
-More rarely even lined up with Edgardo Sogno's "difesa democratica", which a decade or two earlier he would surely have condemned as "monarchist".
-By 1980 anti-communism had become the focus of his public agenda.
+More rarely he even lined up with Edgardo Sogno's "difesa democratica", which a decade or two earlier he would surely have condemned as "monarchist".
+By the 1980s, anti-communism had become the focus of his public agenda.